ZeNico13/Project-Gorgeous-MC/tutos/Complete Client Setup Guide ENG.md

    - Operating System: Windows
    - Architecture: x64

+> ⚠️ **WARNING:** Don't forget to select the x64 architecture in the filter drop-down list!
+It is not selected by default!

 3. Choose the version labeled "Latest" and download the `.msi` file from the JRE line.
 ![Image of the Java 8 OpenJ9 download page](images/Tuto_Install_Java_Project_Gorgeous_1.png)